habib24457/bistro-food-review-client/README.md

 3. How to check the top meal?

-- On the navigation bar, by clicking the Top-Meals button, will show you the top meals with average ratings.
+-On the navigation bar, by clicking the Top-Meals button

+- Top Meal table will show the top ranked meal based on average star ratings.

+- This table will not only show today's meals but also all the meals available in the DB.

 - React router is used for redirecting to the TopMeals component.